xHotch/flower-state-classification/README.md

 To find potential problems in the program, enable the different debug outputs in the settings.py file
 - Plants are detected, but the optical flow is not calculated: Check if the plants are filtered out by the green mask.
 Use an image from the camera and test it with the util/hsv_setting_tester.py script.
 - Optical flow is calculated, but the watering status is not detected: Change the thresholds for angle and magnitude in the settings.py file
 - Jetson Nano appear to freeze when running the system.
 Try to shut down every other process (like an IDE), as the 4GB of the Jetson Nano can be used up quickly.
-Also try to run the system without the debug output enabled.
+Also, try to run the system without the debug output enabled.